The Best Zucchini Bread Recipe (Moist, Easy, and No-Knead!)

 5

-Pour the wet ingredients into the dry ingredients and stir gently with a rubber spatula until just combined.
+Pour the wet ingredients into the bowl of dry ingredients and stir gently with a spatula until just combined.
 Do not overmix.
-A few small streaks of flour are perfectly fine.

 6